janscience/Teensy_Amp/R5.0/README.md

 - electrodes in a tank: connect amplifier ground to ground of building.
 Test it!
 - otherwise: use a reference electrode.
 Again...
 Details?
 Could be optional!

-Common mode rejection could be improved like this (requires fixed GND):
+Common mode rejection could be improved like this:

-- via R3 we get the common mode signal mean(CHx) as an input to OP0.
+- via R3 we get the common mode signal mean(CHx) as an input to OP0, which is not contaminated by other sources.
 - this is amplified in the same way as the signals: GND + VR - mean(CHx)
-- in a inverted differential measurement we then get VR - mean(CHx) - VR + CHx = CHx - mean(CHx),
+- in an inverted differential measurement we then get VR - mean(CHx) - VR + CHx = CHx - mean(CHx),
   the signals minus common mode.
 - this does not result in a monopolar measurement!

-- read the Zlenko paper again.
+- but it might clean up the measurements, because the GND is mean(CHx) plus noise from other sources:
+  - signals: mean(CHx) + noise + VR - CHx
+  - common mode: mean(CHx) + noise + VR - mean(CHx)
+  - differential measurement: mean(CHx) + CHx
+  - without external noise!

+Make it optional via a jumper that sets AREF alternatively to GND.

 ### TODO